Integrate with web or native apps by using Microsoft 365 Agents SDK

 How you integrate your agent into the application is up to you and your existing code base.
 Typically, steps to integrate your agent might include:

-1. Referencing the library in your application.
+1. Reference the library in your application.

 This code is visible only if the No authentication option is selected in the agent's settings in Copilot Studio under Security.
-If Authenticate with Microsoft or Authenticate manually is selected, the embed code isn't visible.
+If Authenticate with Microsoft or Authenticate manually is selected, the Embed Code isn't visible.

 Screenshot of an agent's authentication settings.